sdkman/vendor-proxy/README.md

 In these configuration blocks per service, we have opted for using environment variables, although this is not a necessity.
 We have also provied default values for each environment variable.
 Each configuratoin block also specifies an `serviceToken` which will be propagated to the underlying microservice as an `Service-Token` request header.
 Provided your microservice communications use SSL, your microservices should be secure.

-###Creating new Consumers
+### Creating new Consumers

 An endpoint has also been provided for creating new consumers.
-This endpoint simply takes a JSON POST on '/consumer' of:
+This endpoint simply takes a JSON `POST` on `/consumer` of:

     {"consumer": "groovy"}